 support glob syntax.
 See the

-Any applied quota configuration displays in the Metrics Quotas page, which shows how the pool’s traffic interacts with the pool’s quota, without penalizing that pool if the system goes over its limit.
-For some quotas, such as Matched Writes Quotas and Persisted Cardinality Quotas, see the License Overview
+Any applied quota configuration displays in the Metrics Quotas page, which shows how the pool’s traffic interacts with the pool’s quota, without penalizing that pool if the system goes over its limit.- To understand matched writes quotas and how they applies to individual pools, see the Matched Writes Quotas dashboard.

 Pool allocations